Mental Wealth

 Having material wealth does not mean living in a house with every saucer, screw, and lamp you might possibly need.
 The materially wealthy live in clean spaces; they prefer to have around them only the things they immediately need, with the option, of course, of summoning new things.

 The implications are wide.
 It implies that if a schoolteacher in another district is conducting a steamy affair with a student, it is not information that you need, since there are no decisions you can make with it.
+If you are washing dishes and there is no decision to be made about what a coworker said to you the day before, then it is best to think about washing dishes.
+Washing dishes is at least neutral.

 Other articles in this series: